T. E. Lawrence: Military intelligence

 At the Arab Bureau, Lawrence supervised the preparation of maps, produced a daily bulletin for the British generals operating in the theatre, and interviewed prisoners.
 He was an advocate of a British landing at Alexandretta, now İskenderun in Turkey, that never came to pass.
 He was also a consistent advocate of an independent Arab Syria.

 The situation came to a crisis in October 1915, as Sharif Hussein demanded an immediate commitment from Britain, with the threat that he would otherwise throw his weight behind the Ottomans.
 This would create a credible Pan-Islamic message that could have been dangerous for Britain, which was in severe difficulties in the Gallipoli Campaign.
 The British replied with a letter from High Commissioner McMahon that was generally agreeable while reserving commitments concerning the Mediterranean coastline and Holy Land.

-In the spring of 1916, Lawrence was dispatched to Mesopotamia to assist in relieving the Siege of Kut by some combination of starting an Arab uprising and bribing Ottoman officials.
+In the spring of 1916, Lawrence was dispatched to Mesopotamia to assist in relieving the Siege of Kut by both starting an Arab uprising and bribing Ottoman officials.
 This mission produced no useful result.
-Meanwhile, the Sykes–Picot Agreement was being negotiated in London, without the knowledge of British officials in Cairo, which awarded a large proportion of Syria to France.
+Unknown to British officials in Cairo, the Sykes–Picot Agreement, which awarded much of Syria to France, was being negotiated in London.
 It implied that the Arabs would have to conquer Syria's four great cities if they were to have any sort of state there: Damascus, Homs, Hama, and Aleppo.
 It is unclear at what point Lawrence became aware of the treaty's contents.